chimbosonic/unbound-container/README.md

   - IPv6 and IPv4 enabled both listenning and for queries
   - Some Local Zones have been enabled (.internal)
   - Blacklists advertising domains and malware domains
+  - Any IP can make a query !!
+(This might not be secure in your environment.
+I use a firewall to block unwanted access)

 You can overwite these by mounting `/var/unbound/etc` and putting in your configs inside the mounted volume.